 Isn’t that one of the things that makes the “game of love” so fun and exciting?

 - Got them to smile back at me (2 points)

 - Scored a goodnight kiss (500 points)

 Look how well you’re doing!
-Soon you’ll be able to cash in those points at the prize counter for bragging rights or even a relationship status change on Facebook!
+Soon you’ll be able to cash in those points at the prize counter for bragging rights or the ultimate score: a relationship status change on Facebook!, Twitter or Instagram!